Package 'Pv3Rs'

 plot_data(ys = ys_VHX_BPD, fs = fs_VHX_BPD)

-plot_data(ys = ys_VHX_BPD, fs = fs_VHX_BPD, marker_annotate = F)
+plot_data(ys = ys_VHX_BPD, fs = fs_VHX_BPD, marker_annotate = FALSE)

 # Demonstrating the adaptive nature of the colour scheme:

-ys <- ys_VHX_BPD["VHX_52"] # A single patient with
+ys <- ys_VHX_BPD["VHX_52"] # A single patient

 Plot a relationship graph (RG)